milelo/electric-hiccup/README.md

 ### Using your own tagged-literal name

-tagged-literal's are global.
-By convention `#electric-hiccup` is namespaced to avoid conflict.
+Tagged-literal's are global.
+By convention `#electric-hiccup` is namespaced or in this case, is the namespace, to avoid potential conflicts.

 You can however define an alternative short-form name for your project:

 * Create or append to the file `data_readers.cljc` in the root of your source folder.
 * Append a new entry to the map: `{ehic electric-hiccup.reader/read-data}`
 * The `ehic` entry defines the tag `#ehic`
-* Don't forget to use the tags, require [hyperfiddle.electric-dom2] and [electric-hiccup.reader]
+* Don't forget, in order to use the tags, require [hyperfiddle.electric-dom2] and [electric-hiccup.reader].

-## License

 [biff-electric]: https://github.com/jacobobryant/biff-electric
 [app.cljc]: https://github.com/jacobobryant/biff-electric/blob/master/src/com/biffweb/examples/electric/app.cljc